-Colorado White Collar Crime Charges Should Never Be Taken Lightly
+Colorado White Collar Crime Charges Should Never Be Taken Lightly in Denver

 An umbrella term for a wide range of financially motivated, non-violent criminal offenses, white collar crimes in Colorado are handled as seriously as any other crime – if not more so.